We have lots of chicken manure

 Please don’t join if you cannot collect promptly so we don’t annoy our lovely neighbours.

-Register your interest via our contact page and simply drop your bags off.
+Register your interest via our contact page and then simply drop your bags off.
+Easy peasy.